Tennis-Serena Williams falls in third round of U.S. Open, retirement expected | Sports-Games

 Tennis-Serena Williams falls in third round of U.S. Open, retirement expected

 Her three matches, highlighted by a second-round win over world number two Anett Kontaveit, were a gift to her fans, the relentless never surrender attitude that made her tennis' dominant player for over two decades on display right until the very final point.
-"It’s been a fun ride and the most incredible ride and journey I’ve been on," Williams, fighting back tears, told the cheering crowd.
+"Clearly I'm still capable," Williams told reporters.

 A defiant Serena Williams bid an emotional good-bye to the U.S. Open with a third-round loss to Ajla Tomljanovic on Friday, in what may have been the last singles match of her glittering career.
 Defeat has always been hard to swallow for the fiercely competitive Williams and no doubt the 7-5 6-7 (4) 6-1 loss to the 46th ranked Australian stung her to her core.